masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 ```

-Banks doesn't have a corresponding feature but I thought this was actually a good opportunity to show how moving the logic from Python to the prompt template itself is more explicit and flexible enough to do something like this in case you want to control the final prompt size:
+Banks doesn't have a corresponding feature, but I thought this was actually a good opportunity to show how pushong the
+logic out of Python to the prompt template itself is explicit and flexible enough to do something like this, in case
+you want to control the final prompt size:

 ```py
 from banks import Prompt